pratyushjuyal07/MadhavLab_GenAI_Experiments/Meeting_Minutes/Meeting_minutes.md

 - T5, Tc relation with prompt
 - Conditioning transformer on every layer
 - cross-attention
-- understand all losses in musicgen fine tuning
 - fine tuning on panns  model, sitar dataset